Hematology

 Salary and benefits

-- Six weeks of annual leave per year
+6 weeks of annual leave

 What you need to work here